anushka-gupta-31/Spark-AR/README.md

 # Spark-AR

-This repo contains the project files for the project which I have worked on during the Facebook AR hackathon.
+This repo contains the project files for the projects which I have worked on during the Facebook AR hackathon.

 The projects are created using Spark AR.